 Let’s get started.

 Health Care Expenses in the United States

-Health care costs in the United States reached more than $3 trillion back in 2016.
+Health care costs are expected to reach more than $6.2 trillion in the USA by 2028.
 That makes health care one of the largest industries in the country.

 What’s unfortunate about this is that even though health care expenses are climbing, wages aren’t keeping pace.
 In fact, health care expenses have increased more quickly than the yearly income.